Dancer Nutrition: Tips to Train and Perform at Your Best

 With busy dance class and performance schedules, it is important dancers take time to plan ahead to meet their nutrition needs.

 Having the right foods available at the right time to support your activity is a key sports nutrition principle.
-Consider taking time on the weekend to meal prep for the upcoming week.
+Dancers should consider taking time on the weekend to meal prep for the upcoming week.

 Dancer Nutrition: Carbohydrates for Energy

-When discussing nutrition for dancers, carbohydrates should be at the foundation of your meal plan.
-Carbohydrates provide the body with the optimal source of energy to train and perform at your best.
+Dancers should include carbohydrate-rich foods at the foundation of their meal plan.
+Carbohydrates provide dancers with the optimal source of energy to train and perform at their best.

-Dancers can get carbohydrates in their body from a variety of food groups, including:
+Dancers can add carbohydrates to their diets from a variety of food groups, including:

 • Grains – Bread, pasta, rice, oatmeal, cereal